technovangelist/katacoda-scenarios/dd101abouttheenvironment/step1.md

   *A little further down, tags are configured.
 You should definitely take advantage of tags to make it easier to find the services you are monitoring.*

-* Press Control-C to quit <code>less</code> and navigate to the <code>/etc/datadog-agent/conf.d/couchbase.d</code> directory.
+* Press the letter Q to quit <code>less</code> and navigate to the <code>/etc/datadog-agent/conf.d/couchbase.d</code> directory.
 List the contents of the directory.
-  `cd /etc/datadog-agent/conf.d/couchbase.d;ls`{{execute HOST03}}
+  `cd /etc/datadog-agent/conf.d/couchbase.d;ls`{{execute T3}}

   *We are not using couchbase in this environment.
 Each supported agent-side integration has a directory, a conf.yaml.example file, and sometimes an auto_conf.yaml file.
 If there were a properly configured conf.yaml file in this directory, we would be monitoring couchbase.*

 * Navigate to the /etc/datadog-agent/conf.d/apache.d directory.
 List the contents of the directory.

   *We are using apache httpd on this virtual machine.
-The provision script moved the example file to conf.yaml.
-We could have customized the configuration if we wanted, but the defaults are usually good for most users.*
+We could have customized the configuration further if we wanted, but the defaults are usually good for most users.*

 * See if you can identify how the other machines are configured.
 Each has a tab opened so you can easily take a look.